UX Writing – Odds & Ends

 An assortment of UX writing projects I’ve worked on that don’t warrant a page of their own.
 These are just a few samples picked from bigger projects.
-Unless mentioned otherwise, I was the principal UX writer.
+Unless mentioned otherwise, I was the principal content designer.

 The job was to get more users to feature their ads.
-To not inundate the user with too many options at the start, and riding the momentum of their successful ad placement, we chose to show the message on the success page of the Place an Ad flow.
+We chose to show the message on the success page of the Place an Ad flow.

 0 search results

-While the message matched the brand guidelines on humour and market appropriateness, it wasn’t as helpful as it could be.
-Here’s what we added to it later:
+The message followed the brand guidelines on humour and market appropriateness.
+But it wasn’t as helpful as it could be.

 The dubizzle guy (brand character) is a fun dude who does not take himself too seriously.

 Quality score to help the user place a high-quality ad.

 I worked with the CLM team to help them design the right messages for their mobile campaigns.

 Some of these were campaigns where they’d onboard the user via SMS or push notifications.